ocinpp/lenticular-effect-generator/README.md

 3. **Upload Images**: Add 2-5 images using drag & drop or file picker
 4. **Crop Images**: Adjust the 3:4 portrait crop area for each image
 5. **View Effect**: Experience the lenticular effect with tilt or drag controls
+6. **Export GIF**: Generate and download animated GIF of your creation

 ## 🎨 Customization